omarbelkady/DevOps/README.md

 ### Container
 ```
-A container is just a running process of an image
+A container is just a running process/instance of an image.
+We can also regard a container as a mini server running on your computer.
 ```

 ### DOCKER: How To Create A Docker Image